steveh250/LangFlow-Agent/README.md

 # LangFlow-Agent
-LangFlow custom Python tools and scripts for Agent PoC
+LangFlow custom Python tools and scripts for Agent PoC that I built back in November 2024.

 This repo contains some custom tools and a corrected API call tool to fix some bugs.
 Also contains a video of the Agent in action.